thanhphat2609/OnlineRetail_Analysis/README.md

 - **Data Source**: These include the various systems from which data is **extracted**, such as: Relational Database, File systems, SaaS applications, Real-time data.
 - **Staging**: Extract data from Source into Files of Lakehouse (csv, parquet) or Delta Tables.
 - **Data Warehouse**: Data in the data warehouse is organized according to a unified data model, which makes it easy to query and analyze.
-- **Analytics**: This last step we will use tools and techniques to analyze the data in the data warehouse, such as: Power BI, Tableau, ..
+- **Analytics**: This last step we will use tools and techniques to analyze the data in the data warehouse, such as: Power BI, Tableau, Superset ..

 ## 2.2.
 Physical Architecture
 ![dockerarchitecture](https://github.com/user-attachments/assets/46e6d41d-dd89-48b5-82a6-3decda246389)